Docs

 • N/A -> sender A is the entry into this printed trace.
 It is not a blockchain transaction by itself.
 It shows where the root transaction came from inside the current result list.

-• └── and ├── show the parent/child transaction structure.
-A child line was produced by the parent transaction above it.
+• The └── and ├── lines show the parent-child transaction structure.
+A child line is produced by the parent transaction above it.

 • FmRoute and FmDelivered are message names resolved from ABI opcodes. empty means an empty body.
 Unknown opcodes are printed as hex, for example 0x1.

-• 0.6 TON is the incoming message value for that transaction.
+• 0.6 GRAM is the incoming message value for that transaction.

 • A, B, C are local aliases for addresses inside the current printed result.
 They make repeated participants easier to follow.